LizzardMedeiros/AIDinosaur/readme.md

 * Just run - npm update

 ## Run
-* First, configure the dinosaur color and position in "Dinosaur.js"
+* First, configure our AI basic attributes in "configs/config.json"
 * Open your Chrome browser and enter chrome://dino
 * Set your browser as fullscreen
 * Run the AI - npm start